25 Vegetarian Savoury Chocolate Recipes

 For Pancake Day, first timer Kit of Lost In Austen made these amazingly beautiful cocoa crepes with carrots and cumin coconut cream – wow!

-Normally I use lentils in my shepherd’s pie, but this time I thought I’d try Quorn mince.
-Quorn is not my favourite thing, but the chocolate worked superbly in this chocolate shepherd’s pie.
+Normally I use lentils in my shepherd’s pie, but I’d never tried it with chocolate too.
+I’m glad to report that it superbly in this chocolate vegetarian shepherd’s pie.

 Another scrummy dip.
 This time from Phil of As Strong As Soup who always comes up with something interesting.
 This time he brings us this vibrant pepper dip with almonds and chocolate.